mansourka06/terraform_aws_webapp/README.md

-# 🚀 Terraform AWS Deployment
+# 🚀 Terraform AWS  Webapp Deployment

 This project demonstrates how to **provision and deploy infrastructure on AWS using Terraform** and a **deployment [script ](`scripts/deploy-webapp.sh`)**.
 It’s a hands-on DevOps project showing Infrastructure as Code (IaC) and automation in AWS using Terraform